Explain why igloos remain warm inside?

 In detail, for those interested!

-Insulating snow pack
+Insulating properties of snow

 Did you know?